 His research interests focus on nursing workforce, education and recruitment, with additional expertise in child and adolescent health, cancer survivorship, and voluntarism.
 Richard is a quantitative and qualitative methodologist and uses a range of research designs in his work including secondary analysis of routinely collected data, cluster randomised controlled trials, as well as mixed-methods approaches.

-Before joining the team at Edinburgh Napier in January 2015, I held academic appointments at the Universities of Glasgow (2005-2006), Lancaster (2006-2007), Manchester (2008-2010), and Stirling (2010-2014), and was a Visiting Researcher at The University of Auckland, New Zealand (2007).
+Richard holds a first class MA (Hons) (2002) and a PhD (2006), both in geography from the University of Glasgow, and a Postgraduate Certificate in Academic Practice from the University of Stirling (2014).
+Before joining the team at Edinburgh Napier in January 2015, Richard was an academic at the Universities of Glasgow (2005-2006), Lancaster (2006-2007), Manchester (2008-2010), and Stirling (2010-2014), and a Visiting Researcher at The University of Auckland, New Zealand (2007).

 Richard has secured research income of £450,000 through 17 grants from sources including the Chief Scientist Office, Economic and Social Research Council (ESRC), NHS Education for Scotland, Scottish Government and a number of UK charities such as Teenage Cancer Trust, Melanoma Focus, and Breast Cancer Care.
 He publishes widely across the fields of nursing, public health, psychosocial oncology, and human geography and during his career has written over 40 peer-reviewed papers, as well as several articles for professional journals, book chapters, and editorials.